On this page you will find general information for faculty about the following:

 Employees, including faculty, may contribute time to the sick leave pool by submitting a Sick Leave Pool Transfer form, available on the web at http://www.utexas.edu/hr/current/leave/pool.html to Leave Management.
 Both current and terminating employees may contribute unlimited hours to the sick leave pool; however, employees who anticipate being re-employed by the state within twelve months of termination should take into account that they may be eligible to have their sick leave balance restored under certain conditions.

-For additional information about the sick leave pool contact HRS Benefit Services-Leave Management at 512-475-8099 or HRS-LM@austin.utexas.edu.
+For additional information about the sick leave pool contact HR-Leave Management at 512-475-8099 or HRS-LM@austin.utexas.edu.

-University policy provides for parental leave for employees for the birth of a natural child, or for the adoption of children under the age of three.
-Faculty employees with less than a total of 12-months of state service, or who have worked fewer than 1,250 hours in the 12-month period immediately preceding the commencement of leave, are eligible to take a parental leave of absence not to exceed 12 weeks provided that the employee uses all available paid sick leave, if applicable.
-Where both parents are employed by the University, their total combined parental leave entitlement is 12 weeks.
+University policy provides for Parental Time Off to employees for the birth of a natural child, or for the adoption of children under the age of three.
+Faculty employees with less than a total of 12-months of state service, or who have worked fewer than 1,250 hours in the 12-month period immediately preceding the commencement of leave, are eligible to take a parental time off not to exceed 12 weeks provided that the employee uses all available paid sick leave, if applicable.

 Temporary disabilities caused or contributed to by pregnancy, childbirth, or related medical conditions shall be treated in the same manner as other temporary medical disabilities, and sick leave accruals must be used in such cases.
-For parental leave not covered by sick leave accruals, faculty will be placed on leave without pay (LWOP).
+For parental time off not covered by sick leave accruals, faculty will be placed on a Leave of Absence.
 Under parental leave provisions the father of a child may use sick leave accruals in conjunction with the child’s birth only if the child is actually ill or to care for his spouse while she is recovering from labor and delivery.

-Parental leave begins with the date of the birth of a natural child or the date of the adoption or foster care placement of a child under three years of age.
+Parental time off begins with the date of the birth of a natural child or the date of the adoption or foster care placement of a child under three years of age.

-Questions about the extension of the tenure-track probationary period policy should be directed to Academic Personnel Services at firstname.lastname@example.org or 512-232-4590 in the Office of the Executive Vice President and Provost.
+Questions about faculty leaves should be directed to Academic Personnel Services at firstname.lastname@example.org or 512-232-4590 in the Office of the Executive Vice President and Provost.